mglush/top-down-parser/README.md

 make clean && make                                      # make the executable. echo -n 'expression_goes_here' | ./calculator -s        # expressions are piped into the executable
 ~~~
+where 'expression_goes_here' is a substituted by a regular arithmetic expression you would like to evaluate.

 ## Some Notes
-In the last line, the expression may involve addition, substraction, multiplication, division, mod, paranthesis.
+  - In the last line, the expression may involve addition, substraction, multiplication, division, mod, paranthesis.
 Each expression is separated by a semicolon.
-The -s flag will output a stream of tokens based on the input expression.
-The -e flag will evaluate the input expression.
-No flag provided will result in default parsing functionality, where scan/parse errors are checked but no output is provided.
+  - The -s flag will output a stream of tokens based on the input expression.
+  - The -e flag will evaluate the input expression.
+  - No flag provided will result in default parsing functionality, where scan/parse errors are checked but no output is provided.